Faculty and Staff

 Faculty and Staff Rights

-- To require that students with disabilities submit a completed Request for Academic Accommodation form, provided by the SDS.
+- To require that students with disabilities submit a completed Request for Academic Accommodation form, provided by Access and Success.

-- To provide academic accommodations to students with disabilities without requiring a signed SDS Request for Academic Accommodations form.
+- To provide academic accommodations to students with disabilities without requiring a signed A&S Request for Academic Accommodations form.

 - To require students with disabilities to meet all programs/course requirements and standards.

-- To consult with the students and/or SDS if he/she feels that requested accommodations are not appropriate for a particular course or situation.
+- To consult with the students and/or Access and Success if he/she feels that requested accommodations are not appropriate for a particular course or situation.

 - To provide input on how authorized accommodations will be provided in a particular course.